paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ![right 50%](https://www.dropbox.com/s/9sg30zgqr7dbuz8/cpp_logo.png?dl=1)

 ^
-The most fully-featured Bitcoin libraries are written in Python and C++, or at least I'm assuming they are...
+Well, the most fully-featured Bitcoin libraries are written in Python and C++, or at least I'm assuming they are...

 ---
 [.hide-footer]